Frequently Asked Questions About Custom Home Building and Residential Development

 How much does it cost to build a custom home?

 This is probably the most frequent question custom home builders get asked, it’s also the hardest to answer.
-Check out Altus Group’s Annual Construction Cost Guide to get a general idea.
+Check out our post on how much it costs to build a custom home to get a general idea.
 It’s important to keep in mind though that cost is dependent on a number of factors from timeline, materials and square footage.
 There’s no easy answer to this question but feel free to contact us to discuss prices and set up a budget if you’re interested in building a custom home.

 What is the best area to buy land and build on?